kjsce-codecell/Introduction-to-programming/python/05-Strings.md

 <h2>String %</h2>

 >Python has a printf()-like facility to put together a string.
-The % operator takes a printf-type format string on the left (%d int, %s string, %f/%g floating point), and the matching values in a tuple on the right (a tuple is made of values separated by commas, typically grouped inside parentheses):</br>
+The % operator takes a printf-type format string on the left (%d int, %s string, %f/%g floating point), and the matching values in a tuple on the right (a tuple is made of values separated by commas, typically grouped inside parentheses):

  _**Example**_
 ```python